What to Do Once You've Collected Leads: Effective Lead Nurturing

 An excellent option for growing businesses is Mailchimp, adding a form to your website with POWR Form Builder, and POWR Popup has a Mailchimp integration so that you can automatically sync new contacts to your email lists in Mailchimp.

 Why is this important?
-So that every new lead you collect using a POWR Form or Popup will automatically be enrolled in your email nurture campaign without you having to do anything.
+So every new lead you collect using a POWR Form or Popup will automatically be enrolled in your email nurture campaign without you having to do anything.

 Other email marketing tools include HubSpot, EngageBay, Constant Contact, SendGrid, and Drip.

-So how do you write a good email nurturing campaign?
+So, how do you write a good email nurturing campaign?

 Here are three quick tips: